pratibha-vt/pratibha.github.io/_pages/about.md

 - **Knowledge Representation in LLMs:** Developing novel strategies to mitigate hallucinations by improving how LLMs represent and integrate knowledge.

+ Previously, I completed my Master’s degree in Computer Science at the <a href="https://www.nitrkl.ac.in\" target="_blank" style="color: #007bff; text-decoration: none;">National Institute of Technology Rourkela</a>.
+I also bring over seven years of software engineering experience across a range of domains.

+If you're interested in my research, would like to discuss related topics, or explore potential collaborations, I’d be happy to connect.
+The best way to reach me is via email at <a href="https://www.nitrkl.ac.in" target="_blank" style="color: #007bff; text-decoration: none;"> pratibhaz@vt.edu
 ---

 ## <span style="color: #6a0dad; font-size: 1.5em; display: flex; align-items: center;"><span style="margin-right: 10px;">📰</span> News</span>